freifunk/projects.freifunk.net-contents/collections/_projects/freifunk_meshenger.md

 This is a follow up project of last years [Local Phone App](https://projects.freifunk.net/#/projects?project=local_phone_app&lang=en).
 The current state of the App is available on [F-Droid](https://f-droid.org/packages/d.d.meshenger/).
 The projects aim was to provide a usable Android App that allows local video/audio communication on local networks without any intermediate servers or presence of the Internet.

 While the project was a success, some useful features and polishing is missing.
-Here is a list of desired feature suggestions:
+Here is a list of task suggestions:

 - The possibility to call contacts over the Internet as a fallback.
 Otherwise the App will be too specialized for people to be used at all.
 WebRTC allows the possibility to use public or own servers to facilitate direct connections over the Internet.
 But that feature is currently not used / disabled for all calls.
-This might be relatively easy to achieve as WebRTC already has most of the features.
+This task might be relatively easy to achieve as WebRTC already has most of the features.
 - Communication by chat option.
 This could also be made to work by forwarding messages (also called delay tolerant networking).
 A useful technology here might be [Secure Scuttelbut](https://github.com/ssbc).
 - Secure Authentication.
 Currently, there is no authentication to initial handshake.
 The Phone/Video data is already encrypted.
 - Use a standardized WebRTC signaling.
 [Matrix](https://matrix.org/blog/home/) might offer a possible idea here.